Music of Philadelphia: 18th century

-Early to mid 19th century
+19th century

 Philadelphia's Holy Trinity Church published the first German-American Catholic catechism in 1810, while the music director of St. Augustine's Catholic Church, Benjamin Carr, also published hymnbooks in the early 19th century.
 Carr's 1805 work introduced "O Sanctissima" and "Adeste Fideles" to American Catholics.
 The American Sodality movement began in Philadelphia in 1841, founded by Felix Barbelin; Barbelin personally prepared the first American Sodality Manual, which was followed by others throughout the later 19th century.
 The Catholic Church of Philadelphia established important institutions of musical education in the early 19th century, with the foundation a singing school and boys choir.
 Throughout the 1810s premieres of Ludwig van Beethoven’s works like his Eroica Symphony which premiered in 1811.
 The Sisters of Notre Dame de Namur and the Sisters of the Holy Child published several collections of hymns, some of which were later included in St. Basil's Hymnal.

 Philadelphia's African American musical heritage dates back to colonial times, and gained some national and international renown beginning with Frank Johnson, who settled in Philadelphia around 1809.
 Johnson composed marches and quadrilles that became very popular; he even performed for Queen Victoria in 1837.
 By the end of the century, African Americans in Philadelphia had their own musical institutions, including a symphony orchestra and choral societies.